virgili0/Virgilio/Tools/Latex.md

 ### Automata

-To traw finite state machines with LaTeX you can use the `tikz-automata` package, [here](https://www3.nd.edu/~kogge/courses/cse30151-fa17/Public/other/tikz_tutorial.pdf) a quick tutorial.
+To draw finite state machines with LaTeX you can use the `tikz-automata` package, [here](https://www3.nd.edu/~kogge/courses/cse30151-fa17/Public/other/tikz_tutorial.pdf) a quick tutorial.
 You can also automatically generate the code using [this website](https://notendur.hi.is/aee11/automataLatexGen/).

 ------------
 Created by Damiano Azzolini.
 Contacts: [mail](mailto:damiazz94@gmail.com) [github](https://github.com/damianoazzolini)